buuug7/notes/css/grid.md

 Values:

-- auto – The “default” alignment for the layout mode.
+- auto – The "default" alignment for the layout mode.
 - <align-self> / <justify-self> – The first value sets align-self, the second value justify-self.
 If the second value is omitted, the first value is assigned to both properties.

 ## Special Functions and Keywords